hemantksingh/messup-learn/Tools/Javascript Frameworks.md

-# AngularJS
+# Angular

-Popular framework for building Single Page applications
+Popular web application framework for building Single Page applications

-## React and Knockout
+## React

+React is a library for building web application user interfaces that was originally written and used by Facebook.
+It is incredibly popular, and well supported.
+React is not a fully developed application framework - it is a **library for creating HTML** that can be used by applications or frameworks such as Next.js.

-Both try to solve the problem of 2 way binding:
+It uses declarative syntax and tries to solve the problem of 2 way binding:

-1. Keeping the DOM synchronized with the changes to the model
+1. Keeping the DOM synchronized with the changes to the model by manually (write code) notifying components when the model has changed.
 2. Publishing, handling and managing events.
-3. Both are declarative.

-Knockout - wraps model properties in observables so that model changes can be detected and propagated back to the dom via events.

-React - manually (write code) notify components when the model has changed.

-Backbone - imperative (much more control to the programmer).
-React can be used as an alternative to the view component of Backbone

 ## Javascript testing